Support when the person we care for dies

 Caring for someone can be all-consuming.
 We may have given up jobs, moved house, lost friends and freedom.
-When the person we care for dies, a huge hole can be created and we can feel this very deeply.
+When the person we care for dies, as well as losing someone, a huge hole can be created, and we can feel this very deeply.

-The impact on each of us will vary, depending on our relationship and perhaps how much of our life we have given over to caring.
+The impact on each of us will vary, depending on our relationship with the person we looked after and perhaps how much of our life we have given over to caring.
 We have one thing in common though.
 We all need support.

-Carers in our community, who have lost the person they cared for, have kindly shared some of their experiences.
-With lots of empathy, practical advice and signposting for support, we hope this blog finds you at the right time.
+Carers in the Mobilise community, who have lost the person they cared for, have kindly shared some of their experiences.
+With lots of empathy, practical advice and signposting for support.
+We hope this finds you at the right time.

 When the person we care for dies